Link Search Menu Expand Document

 }

-To update all the rows, use the UpdateAll method.
+To update multiple rows, use the UpdateAll method.

 var people = GetPeople(100);